-We used satellite imagery (Normalized Difference Vegetation Index NDVI) and network metrics to predict the landscape connectivity at community level for semi natural herbaceous patches in an urban area near Paris (France).
+We used satellite imagery (Normalized Difference Vegetation Index NDVI) and network metrics to predict the landscape connectivity at the community level for semi-natural herbaceous patches in an urban area near Paris (France).

-We assessed the fit of these predicted connectivity to empirical data on plant communities embedded in an urban matrix.
+We assessed the fit of these predicted connectivities to empirical data on plant communities embedded in an urban matrix.

 Our results indicate that connectivity estimated with the flow metric and taking into account the matrix heterogeneity produce the best fit to the empirical data.
 Overall our study helped to estimate the landscape connectivity of urban area and we proposed recommendations to optimize landscape planning with respect to conservation of urban biodiversity (Muratet et al. 2012).